 The wonderful thing about these collars is they are an alternative to identification tags.
 Many people are bothered by the noises made by these tags rubbing and running into each other.
 Worse, they can break off and leave your dog without proper identification.
 The information can even wear off of a metal tag after it has been worn for a while.
 With these collars, your dog can have your phone number on them at all times.

 These collars come in extra small, which fits necks as small as 8.5″, to large, which fits necks up to 22″.
-Between the different sizes and customization options, it seems like there is a version of this collar to meet every dog’s needs.
+Between the different sizes and customization options, it seems like there is a version of this collar to meet every dog’s needs and should help you find the right size for yours.

-These soft padded leather collars are comfortable for your dog to wear while still tough enough to give you peace of mind.
+This is a leather padded dog collar are comfortable for your dog to wear while still tough enough to give you peace of mind.
 They are nice and light and can be worn by puppies and adult dogs alike.
-On the front of the collar, you will find genuine full-grain leather.
+On the front of the collar, you will find genuine full grain leather.
 The inside there is a soft padding that comes in nine different colors.
 This gives you choices for selecting a collar that fits your dog’s personality.

 The hardware on this product is solid brass.
 This material, in combination with the rugged leather, gives you a tough and long-lasting collar.
 Like the other CollarDirect product, this collar is fine for use on dogs with sensitive skin.
 With the soft padding on the inside, it shouldn’t rub and irritate the skin like some collars do.

 Although they aren’t fancy, these basic collars are handmade with quality in mind.
 Even if your furry friend likes to play rough, the leather can handle it.
 The stitching is meticulous and goes all of the way around.
 It would be very reasonable to expect this collar to last you for years.
-The sizes range from small to extra large.
-This means they have a collar for necks 11″ to 21″ around.
+The four sizes range from small to extra large.
+This means they have a collar for necks 11″ to 21″ around and are excellent for both small dogs and large dogs.

-5. CollarDirect Genuine Leather Dog Collar 12 Colors, Soft Padded Collars
+5. CollarDirect Genuine Leather Dog Collar 12 Colors

 For a great combination of style and durability, this genuine leather dog collar is a great option.
 With a huge range of colors, including red, lime green, and beige, there is a choice for every dog’s look.
 The color choices are all vibrant and don’t bleed when they get wet.
 You can also order a leash that will match exactly.